The Renewable Transport Fuel Obligation Order regulates biofuels used for transport and non road mobile machinery.

 - full contact details for the organisation, yourself and the director

-We will also require individual proofs of identity for at least 1 director who will be responsible for ensuring the organisation is fully compliant with the RTFO.
+We will also require individual proofs of identity for at least one director who will be responsible for ensuring the organisation is fully compliant with the RTFO.

 Data on biofuel supply

-Suppliers obligated under the RTFO are required to provide data on the volumes and source of biofuel brought to market in the UK.
+Suppliers covered by the RTFO must provide data on the volumes and source of biofuel brought to market in the UK.
 A summary of the latest verified data can be found below, along with links to current and archived datasets as well as supplier sustainability reports.

 Voluntary sustainability schemes

 Biofuels must meet certain sustainability criteria in order to qualify under the RTFO.
 One way you can demonstrate that your biofuel meets these criteria is to use feedstocks produced under a recognised sustainability standard scheme

 The European Commission has recognised a number of voluntary schemes as offering sufficient evidence of meeting all 3 sustainability criteria of the Renewable Energy Directive and is currently assessing a number of other schemes.

 The RTFO administrator’s approach to schemes that aren’t recognised by the Commission can be found in the RTFO guidance.
 A table outlining the schemes recognised by the Commission is published alongside the guidance.